7 Photos That Will Change How You Think About Breastfeeding (NSFW)

 Here's another question: Does your image of breastfeeding include a pump or a freezer full of breastmilk?

 For many women, technology plays a critical role in keeping their infants fed and helping them go back to work.
-But most people tend to leave out these tools when they think of breasfeeding.
-This perception — that motherhood must be an effortless, natural endeavor — is exactly what photographer and mother Leah DeVun aims to counteract in her series In The Age Of Mechanical Reproduction.
+But most people tend to leave out these tools when they think of breastfeeding.
+This perception — that motherhood must be an effortless, natural endeavour — is exactly what photographer and mother Leah DeVun aims to counteract in her series In The Age Of Mechanical Reproduction.

 "There’s an enormous amount of judgment in all the different ways women parent, but especially with breastfeeding," DeVun tells Refinery29.
 "People are really invested in the decisions women make about what to do with their bodies and the effect it has on their children."